 The road climbs, the trees thin, and the world opens.
-From the top, the ranges stand in every direction you care to look — snow on the high ones most of the year, and not a roofline to break the line of the land.
+From the top, the ranges stand in every direction you care to look — snow on the high ones most of the year, and barely a roofline to break the line of the land.

 Off-grid is a phrase that usually means doing without.
 Here it means the opposite: the property owes nothing to a utility company, and you would never know it from the inside.
 Every system was built to carry the place fully, with the margin a serious property deserves.